InfuseAI/primehub-site/docs/quickstart/login-portal-user.md

 + **Images** where Group Admin can add/build group-specific images for the managed group.
 See [Images](../group-image).

++ **Settings** where Group Admin can view settings configured by Platform Admin of the managed group and modify the default timeout setting of Jobs.
+See [Settings](../group-setting)

 > Please contact administrators to acquire Group Admin privilege.